In Conversation with Yung Gravy (2024)

 Your first huge hit was “Mr. Clean,” which samples “Mr. Sandman” by The Chordettes.
 It has 70 million views on YouTube.

 I mean, close to double platinum, I believe.
 That was my fifth song ever.
-The video dropped in October 2017, and I remember it clearly because by July 2018, it started randomly popping off online, and I was like, Holy sh*t, it’s actually happening.
+The video dropped in October 2017, and I remember it clearly because by July 2018, it started randomly popping off online, and I was like, Holy shit, it’s actually happening.
 I think it got a million views in a week.

 Did it feel like a miracle?